George Kittle Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Against the Rams, Kittle has averaged 87 receiving yards per game over his eight career matchups, 22.5 more than his over/under for Sunday's game.
+- Kittle is averaging 87 receiving yards per game in eight career matchups against the Rams, 21.5 more than his receiving yards prop bet over/under for Sunday's game (65.5).

 - Kittle has caught a touchdown pass against the Rams five times, but did not have multiple TDs in any of those games.

-- The Rams are allowing 258.5 passing yards per game this season, the NFL's 23rd-ranked pass defense.
+- The 258.5 passing yards the Rams give up per game makes them the NFL's 23rd-ranked pass defense this season.

-- The Rams have conceded 15 passing TDs this season (0.9 per game), ranking them second among NFL defenses.
+- The Rams have given up 15 touchdowns through the air (0.9 per game).
+They are second in the league in that category.

 Recent Performances

-- In last week's outing against the Texans, Kittle was targeted two times, totaling 29 yards on one reception (averaging 29 yards per catch).
+- Against the Texans last week, Kittle was targeted two times and racked up 29 yards on one reception.

-- Kittle has also tacked on nine receptions for 143 yards over his last three games.
-He's been targeted 11 times, producing 47.7 yards per game.
+- Over his last three games, Kittle has caught nine passes on 11 targets for 143 yards, averaging 47.7 yards per game.

 Kittle's San Francisco Teammates